ZaTaxon/Ptilocercus_lowii/README.md

 This repository contains the following file:

-**Ptilocercus assembled_10x coverage.fasta** -- assembled mitochondrial genome of _Ptilocercus lowii_ Gray, 1848 from from the previously published SRA datasets and complete mt cytochrome b gene
+**Ptilocercus assembled_10x coverage.fasta** -- partly assembled mitochondrial genome of _Ptilocercus lowii_ Gray, 1848 from from the previously published SRA datasets and complete mt cytochrome b gene